Engagement: citizen-science

 The People's Sky 2

-The fifth iteration of the People's Tree project series, developed as the centerpiece for the 2025 Madvent launcher.
+The fifth iteration of the People's Tree series—where players design items and place them in a shared digital space—developed as the centerpiece for the 2025 Madvent launcher.
 I was invited by the junior team—who had taken over the launcher technology and coordination—to contribute this game for continuity with the series.
-My contributions focused on technical refinement: redesigning and optimizing the input system for significantly improved panning and zooming controls, recoloring and reskinning the visual aesthetic, and optimizing data serialization and loading sequences.
-The project marks my transition from lead developer to technical consultant, supporting the next generation of Haunted PS1 organizers.
+My contributions focused on technical refinement: redesigning and optimizing the input system for better panning and zooming, recoloring and reskinning the visual aesthetic, and optimizing data serialization and loading sequences.
+The project marks my transition from lead developer to technical consultant as the junior team took over coordination.

 The People's Sky

-The fourth iteration of the People's Tree project, The People's Sky is an experimental game exploring community building by enabling players to design items, append messages, and place them in a shared digital space.
-For this iteration, I developed several key features, including data-transfer optimizations, new 'trace' visualizations to show player exploration paths, comprehensive analytic logs for post-experiment analysis, and a web application for content moderation.
+The fourth iteration of the People's Tree series, The People's Sky is an experimental game where players design items, append messages, and place them in a shared digital sky.
+A key design change was constraining the color palette to reduce the visual cacophony of earlier iterations.
+I also developed data-transfer optimizations, analytic logs for post-experiment analysis, a web application for content moderation, and 'trace' visualizations that passively record and display player exploration paths.

 Unité d'Habitation Wikisurvey